 The analysis of content and concept of DW Instagram

 From the very beginning of the Daniel Wellington account, the key feature for the feed was consistent product placement.
 They never get enough of showing watches.
 On different wrists, in different locations, in different styles and colors.
 Somebody might say it is boring.
 But the concept works.
 And when someone sees one of these posts that clicks with their own personality, they just can’t stand not having that watches on their own hand anymore.
 The idea seems to be something like this: Show as many variants and styles of watches, outfits, situations, and types of usage as possible to inspire as many people as possible, in as many places on earth as possible, to own them.
 Show the watches as a universal style detail that suits every single person.

-The product placement should be smart and various: show different types of people with your brand, and various places and situations of use.
+Product placement should be smart and various: show different types of people with your brand, and various places and situations of use.